Drone kills nine near formerly rebel-occupied Yemen town - sources

 The residents said they found six charred bodies and the scattered remains of three other people, including Nader al-Shaddadi, a senior al Qaeda militant in the southern Abyan province who led the group that occupied Jaar.

-The Yemeni Defence Ministry's website said that nine al Qaeda members, including Shaddadi, had been killed in an attack by Yemeni troops.
-Residents said the soldiers arrived after the air strikes.

-A local security source said two of the men were wearing explosive belts, suggesting they were planning suicide attacks on Thursday.
+The security source confirmed that Shaddadi was among the dead and that four others were from the town of Jaar.
+He said two of the men were wearing explosive belts, suggesting they were planning suicide attacks on Thursday.

 Yemen, where al Qaeda militants exploited a security vacuum during last year's uprising against Ali Abdullah Saleh, has seen an intensified campaign of U.S. missile strikes in recent months, often using the pilotless aircraft known as drones.